Bifurcations of embedded curves and towards an extension of Taubes' Gromov invariant to Calabi-Yau 3-folds: Bifurcation analysis

 Since $\gamma\in\clB'$, we know that it is transverse to the map \eqref{wall-to-acs} at $t=0$ and $p = (J,\Sigma,\varphi:\Sigma'\to\Sigma,\iota)$.
 Let us clarify the meaning of this transversality statement a little further.
 Choose $\epsilon>0$ small enough so that for $|t|<\epsilon$ the inverse function theorem may be applied to produce an embedded $\gamma(t)$-curve $\Sigma_t$ (of genus $g$ and class $A$) close to $\Sigma$.
 Define

-to be the smooth orbifold consisting of pairs $(t,\varphi'':\Sigma''\to\Sigma_t)$ such that $t\in(-\epsilon,\epsilon)$ and $\varphi''$ belongs to $\clM^d_{{\bf b},G}(\Sigma_t)$ as in Definition \ref{cover-combinatorial-type} (equipped with the obvious projection $(t,\varphi'')\mapsto t$).
-Being a smooth orbifold, it has a well-defined tangent space at each point (which may be regarded as representations of the isotropy group at that point).
-It is easy to see that \eqref{1-param-covers} is a smooth locally trivial bundle over $(-\epsilon,\epsilon)$.
+to be a $1$-parametric form of Definition \ref{cover-combinatorial-type} over $\{\Sigma_t\}_{|t|<\epsilon}$.
+Explicitly, it consists of pairs $(t,\varphi'':\Sigma''\to\Sigma_t)$ such that $t\in(-\epsilon,\epsilon)$ and $\varphi''$ belongs to $\clM^d_{{\bf b},G}(\Sigma_t)$ as in Definition \ref{cover-combinatorial-type} (where we are suppressing the isomorphism of $G$ with the generalized automorphism group from the notation) and is equipped with the projection $(t,\varphi'')\mapsto t$.
+Being a smooth orbifold (which is proved exactly as in Lemma \ref{orbifold-of-G-covers}), it has a well-defined tangent space at each point (which may be regarded as representations of the isotropy group at that point).
+In fact, since $\{\Sigma_t\}_{|t|<\epsilon}$ may be viewed as a $1$-parameter family of complex structures on a single smooth surface, it follows that \eqref{1-param-covers} is a smooth locally trivial bundle of orbifolds over $(-\epsilon,\epsilon)$.
 Thus, we have a natural short exact sequence

 relating the tangent spaces of the fiber, the total space and the base.
-Transversality of $\gamma$ and \eqref{wall-to-acs} at $(0,p)$ then says that the natural map